May 23, 2018

 Stay put or move?
 Factors to consider when deciding where to retire.

-The key is finding an area that will support your retirement lifestyle as well as your ability to be secure, healthy and happy well into the future.
+If you've planned your retirement, you're likely thinking about where you'll want to live.
+The key is finding an area that will support your lifestyle as well as your ability to be secure, healthy and happy well into the future.
 Here are some factors to consider as you evaluate where to retire.

 Proximity to family and friends.